fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 ---
 *Edit: Updated "Official Culture" source to include the direct work.
 Adjusted various formatting, fix grammatical errors, and restructure a couple sentence for better clarity.*

+*Edit: Add more insight for the anti-trust section for better clarity*

 [^1]: I get it.
 Mastodon and Threads are not merging into a single platform or company.
 But this, to me, is the crux of the issue when I observe the discourse on Mastodon.
 So many of us are so hyper-focused on the technology, we overlook the practical matters of human behavior.
 And I don’t mean the type of humans who write a README doc for fun.
 I mean *normal* people (joking).
 Whether interpolation is technically a “merger” is irrelevant to the average user.
 In fact, the safest bet for a non-technical user who cannot follow documentation is to assume that Meta *will* use their user data for nefarious purposes.
 And to be fair, it absolutely will if presented with a sliver of opportunity.
 Very few of us foresaw what Facebook was doing when we all had like buttons on our blogs for a summer.
 It’s not impossible for Meta to find a way to monetize Mastodon’s user data.
 Even if that isn’t its primary objective.